Col. James T. Horne III Assumes Command of Space Launch Delta 30

-VANDENBERG SPACE FORCE BASE, Calif. – U.S. Space Force Col. James T. Horne III took command of Space Launch Delta 30 during a change of command ceremony held June 8, 2025, at Vandenberg Space Force Base.
+VANDENBERG SPACE FORCE BASE, Calif. – Col. James T. Horne III took command of Space Launch Delta 30 during a change of command ceremony held July 8, 2025, at Vandenberg Space Force Base.
 Lt.
-Gen. Philip Garrant, Space Systems Command commander, presided over the ceremony.
+Gen. Philip Garrant, Commander of Space Systems Command, presided over the ceremony.

 The change of command is a formal military tradition that represents the transfer of authority and responsibility from one commander to another.
 The ceremony’s highlight is the passing of the unit guidon, symbolizing continuity and trust in leadership.